S3-working-group/s3-practical-guide/slides.md

 ## P6.5: Describing Deliverables

-A **deliverable** is something which is provided as a result of an agreement, usually framed as products, raw materials, services, experiences or transformation.
+A **deliverable** is something which is provided as a result of an agreement in response to a driver.
+Deliverables include products, raw materials, services, experiences and transformation.

-**In the context of an agreement, clearly describing deliverables supports shared understanding**
+In the context of an agreement, clearly describing deliverables supports shared understanding:

 * include the necessary amount of detail
 * reference other documents when helpful or necessary

 ---

-## Deliverables (cont.)
+## Describing Deliverables (cont.)

 Explicitly defining deliverables can be useful for improving: